 - 1/2 cup to 1 cup carrots and/or celery or leeks, chopped

-- 1/4 cup fresh herbs like Rosemary, Basil, Sage, Chives, or 2 TB dried herb mix
+- 1/4 cup fresh herbs like rosemary, basil, sage, or chives, or 2 tablespoons of dried herb mix

 - 1/2 cup low-fat ham, cut in small pieces